hyoungkyeu8359/online-resume/README.md

 > Documentation should live online, and Word's abysmal HTML export is totally unsuitable for creating websites. [...]
 GitHub Flavoured Markdown is a popular and fine choice for simple web-based help systems.

-Most people would use Microsoft Word to write their resume ( distribute PDF of their resume).
+Most people would use Microsoft Word to write their resume (and distribute PDF of their resume).
 However, as Etter stated in his book, .docx version of a resume is meant to be consumed and discarded.

-Writting a Markdown-formatted resume is rather simple and easy for everyone.
-I used to write my resume with Microsoft Word, but I preferred Markdown more.
-Using Markdown feels much simple to write and makes it easily distributable.
+Writting a Markdown-formatted resume is easier to maintain and distribute in online.
+If you need to make a change to your resume, simply edit it, update the change to the repository, and it will stay fresh.
+I used to write my resume with Microsoft Word but I preferred Markdown more nowadays.
+Using Markdown feels much simple to write and easily distributable in GitHub Pages.

 At this point, your website should contain default content.
 You will replace the content in **index.md** with your resume.